-Although the US has the most LinkedIn users at 133 million, 70% of LinkedIn users are from outside of the US.
+Although the US has the most LinkedIn users at 176 million, over 75% of LinkedIn users are from outside of the US.

 Along gender lines, LinkedIn is more popular with men, who comprise 57% of its users base.
-And, interestingly, millennials make up 38% of LinkedIn’s user base, with 11 million of the 87 million millennials in decision-making positions.
+And, interestingly, millennials make up over 60% of LinkedIn’s user base, with 11 million of the 87 million millennials in decision-making positions.